5 High Yielding Herbs for Your Medicinal Garden

 Ocimum tenuiflorum

 Holy basil (Ocimum tenuiflorum), also known as tulsi, is a sacred herb in Ayurvedic medicine and is used to promote longevity and well-being.
-Holy basil has a unique flavor and aroma that is both spicy and sweet, making it a popular herb in many cuisines.
+Holy basil has a unique flavor and aroma that is both spicy and sweet.
 It is also a powerful adaptogen, which means it can help the body to adapt to stress and reduce inflammation.

 Holy basil also has immunomodulatory and cognitive-enhancing effects.
 It contains several bioactive compounds, including eugenol, ursolic acid, rosmarinic acid, and oleanolic acid, which have been shown to help regulate the immune system and enhance its function.